What are the requirements for a resource parent with Kamali’i Foster Family Agency?

 How often do foster children visit their parents?

 Children will have frequent and predictable visits with their birth families.
 Initial visits are generally supervised in safe locations such as the Kamali’i FFA office or the DPSS offices.
 Visits will continue by Court order unless they are found to be contrary to the physical or mental well being of the child.
 Visits typically take place 1 to 2 times a week for 1-2 hours each visit.

-Can a foster child go on vacation trips with a foster family?
+Can a foster child go on vacation trips with a resource family?

-Can foster parents work outside of the home?
+Can resource parents work outside of the home?

 Yes.
 Placement of a child in your home however, may depend upon your availability to transport and participate in visitation and frequent therapy needed by the child.
 Some children with severe attachment issues may require a stay-at-home parent.

-How many children can a foster parent care for?
+How many children can a resource parent care for?

 Foster care regulations require that there be adequate space for each child.
 The number of children that you could be approved to foster would depend upon the size of your home, your own family size, and the specific needs of each foster child in your care at that time.
 California regulations state that the maximum number of children in your home including birth, adopted, foster and guardianship can be no more than six.
 California regulations also state that no more than two of those children should be under the age of two unless there is additional help in the home.
 Children who are sexually aggressive towards other younger children or who are experiencing intense emotional stress may require solitary placement.
 The level of need of every foster child is the primary consideration in determining the number of children placed in a resource family home.